 There are similar perceived uncertainties in less exceptional situation than today's crises – namely at Christmas.
 Every year, thousands and thousands of people ask themselves the same question: Will my order (or the gift I ordered) arrive before Christmas?

-The front-runner in solving this problem has always been Amazon.
-Even on December 24, Amazon still guaranteed same-day delivery in selected regions, thus reducing the time risk of its customers to virtually zero.
+Amazon has always been the frontrunner in solving this problem.
+Even on December 24, Amazon guaranteed same-day delivery in selected regions and thus reduced the time risk of its customers to virtually zero.

 Now you're not Amazon, I know.
 But simple updates and information on the product pages or on your home page about delivery times are enough for many customers to minimize the perceived uncertainty.

-Many online shops (e.g. sternglas.de or monkeystick.de) have integrated information on their product detail pages or the start page, as customer inquiries about delivery times have increased due to COVID-19.
+Many online shops (e.g. sternglas.de or monkeystick.de) have integrated information on their product detail pages or the start page, because customer inquiries about delivery times due to COVID-19 have accumulated.

-In any case (whether pandemic or not) talk to your shipping service providers and calculate an approximate delivery time.
+In any case (pandemic or not), talk to your shipping providers and calculate an approximate delivery time.
 Communicate this!
-And ideally, you should send your customers a tracking ID after the order, so they can follow the delivery of the product quasi live.
+And ideally, you send your customers a tracking ID after the order, so that they can follow the delivery of the product quasi live.

-Also important is the time risk in case of a complaint or exchange.
-Here you should answer your customers quickly and not put them off for a long time.
-In the end the customer will reward you with more confidence.
+Also important is the time risk in case of a complaint or an exchange.
+Here you should answer your customers quickly and not put them on the back burner.
+In the end, the customer will reward you with more trust.